What are Addictions?

 Prevalence by type of addictions

-The prevalence of tobacco consumption (daily and occasional) in the population aged 15 years and over is 24% (29.7% in men and 18.5% in women), and 1 in 10 people is exposed to environmental tobacco smoke at home.
+The prevalence of tobacco consumption in the population is over 23.8% of people of 15 years or more (29.5% in men and 18.4% in women).
+In addition, 7.4% are exposed to second-hand smoke at home.

 Substantiated information by: